nordeim/Account-Bookkeeping/README.md

         [Application]
         theme = light
         language = en
+        last_opened_company_id = 1 ; Default company settings ID from initial_data.sql
         ```
-    *   Ensure the `username`, `password`, `host`, `port`, and `database` match your PostgreSQL setup.
+    *   Ensure `username`, `password`, `host`, `port`, and `database` match your PostgreSQL setup and the user created in step 3.

 5.  **Initialize the Database Schema and Seed Initial Data:**
-    Run the database initialization script using Poetry.
-This script will create all necessary tables, views, functions, and populate essential default data.
-    *   Use an admin PostgreSQL user (like `postgres` or one with `CREATEDB` rights) for the initial setup, as it needs to create the database and extensions if they don't exist.
+    *   This step requires PostgreSQL administrative privileges to create the database (if not existing) and extensions.
+    *   Run the database initialization script using Poetry.
+Replace `YOUR_POSTGRES_ADMIN_PASSWORD` with the password for your PostgreSQL admin user (e.g., `postgres`).
     ```bash
     poetry run sg_bookkeeper_db_init --user postgres --password YOUR_POSTGRES_ADMIN_PASSWORD --dbname sg_bookkeeper --drop-existing
     ```
-    *   `--drop-existing`: Use this flag with caution as it will delete the database if it already exists, ensuring a clean setup.
-Omit it if you want to preserve an existing `sg_bookkeeper` database (the script will then fail if tables conflict without `IF NOT EXISTS`).
+    *   **`--drop-existing`**: Use this flag with caution.
+It will delete and recreate the `sg_bookkeeper` database, ensuring a clean setup.
+Omit it if you want to preserve an existing database (the script might then fail if tables conflict).
-    *   The script also sets a default `search_path` for the database for easier `psql` interaction.
+    *   This script executes `scripts/schema.sql` and `scripts/initial_data.sql`.

 6.  **Grant Privileges to Application User:**
-    After the database is initialized (by the admin user like `postgres`), grant necessary privileges to your application user (`sgbookkeeper_user` in this example).
-Connect to `psql` as `postgres`:
+    *   After the database is initialized by the admin user, connect to the `sg_bookkeeper` database as the PostgreSQL admin user:
         ```bash
-    sudo -u postgres psql -d sg_bookkeeper
+        sudo -u postgres psql -d sg_bookkeeper # Or psql -U postgres -d sg_bookkeeper
         ```
-    Then execute these grant commands (replace `sgbookkeeper_user` if you used a different name):
+    *   Execute the following `GRANT` commands (replace `sgbookkeeper_user` if you used a different application username):
         ```sql
         GRANT USAGE ON SCHEMA core, accounting, business, audit TO sgbookkeeper_user;
-    GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA core TO sgbookkeeper_user;
+        GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA core TO sgbookkeeper_user;
-    GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA accounting TO sgbookkeeper_user;
+        GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA accounting TO sgbookkeeper_user;
-    GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA business TO sgbookkeeper_user;
+        GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA business TO sgbookkeeper_user;
-    GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA audit TO sgbookkeeper_user;
+        GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA audit TO sgbookkeeper_user;
         GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA core TO sgbookkeeper_user;
         GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA accounting TO sgbookkeeper_user;
+        GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA business TO sgbookkeeper_user;
         GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA audit TO sgbookkeeper_user;
-    GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA business TO sgbookkeeper_user;
         GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA core TO sgbookkeeper_user;
         GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA accounting TO sgbookkeeper_user;
         GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA audit TO sgbookkeeper_user;

-    -- For future tables created by postgres user (or role running migrations) ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA core GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO sgbookkeeper_user;
+        -- For future tables created by the admin role (e.g., during migrations) ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA core GRANT ALL ON TABLES TO sgbookkeeper_user;
-    ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA accounting GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO sgbookkeeper_user;
+        ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA accounting GRANT ALL ON TABLES TO sgbookkeeper_user;
-    ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA business GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO sgbookkeeper_user;
+        ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA business GRANT ALL ON TABLES TO sgbookkeeper_user;
-    ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA audit GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO sgbookkeeper_user;
+        ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA audit GRANT ALL ON TABLES TO sgbookkeeper_user;
         ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA core GRANT USAGE, SELECT ON SEQUENCES TO sgbookkeeper_user;
         ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA accounting GRANT USAGE, SELECT ON SEQUENCES TO sgbookkeeper_user;
+        ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA business GRANT USAGE, SELECT ON SEQUENCES TO sgbookkeeper_user;
         ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA audit GRANT USAGE, SELECT ON SEQUENCES TO sgbookkeeper_user;
-    ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA business GRANT USAGE, SELECT ON SEQUENCES TO sgbookkeeper_user;
         \q
         ```

-7.  **Compile Qt Resources (Optional but Recommended):**
+7.  **Compile Qt Resources (Recommended):**
-    For icons and other Qt resources to be bundled correctly, especially for packaging.
+    For icons and other Qt resources to be bundled correctly:
     ```bash
     poetry run pyside6-rcc resources/resources.qrc -o app/resources_rc.py
     ```
-    If `app/resources_rc.py` is not found, the application will attempt to load resources from direct file paths relative to the `resources` directory.
+    The application attempts to load compiled resources first, falling back to direct file paths if `app/resources_rc.py` is not found.

 8.  **Run the Application:**
-    Ensure your `config.ini` points to `sgbookkeeper_user`.
+    Ensure your `config.ini` points to the application user (`sgbookkeeper_user`).
     ```bash
     poetry run sg_bookkeeper
     ```

 ## Usage Guide

-*(This section would be filled out as UI and workflows are developed.
-Currently, the application launches to a basic UI shell.)*

-### First-Time Setup (Conceptual)
--   Initial launch would guide through Company Information, Fiscal Year setup, Chart of Accounts selection, and Admin User creation if not seeded.
--   Currently, `initial_data.sql` seeds some of this.
-The "Settings" tab allows viewing/editing company settings.

-### Key Modules (Tabs)
--   **Dashboard**: Overview of financial health (To be implemented).
--   **Accounting**: Chart of Accounts, Journal Entries, Fiscal Period management (Chart of Accounts view is partially implemented).
--   **Customers**: Manage customer data and related transactions (To be implemented).
--   **Vendors**: Manage vendor data and related transactions (To be implemented).
--   **Banking**: Manage bank accounts, transactions, reconciliation (To be implemented).
--   **Reports**: Generate financial statements and tax reports (To be implemented).
--   **Settings**: Configure company details, application preferences (Partially implemented).
+The application is under active development.
+Currently, the following areas have functional UI components:

+-   **Accounting Tab**:
+    -   **Chart of Accounts**: View, add, edit, and (de)activate accounts.
+    -   **Journal Entries**: View list of journal entries.
+Create new general journal entries with multiple lines, tax codes.
+Edit draft entries.
+Post entries.
+-   **Settings Tab**:
+    -   View and edit Company Information.
+    -   Manage Fiscal Years: Add new fiscal years and automatically generate their monthly or quarterly periods.

+Other modules like Customers, Vendors, Banking, full Reports, and the Dashboard are placeholders for future development.
+Upon first run (after DB initialization), an `admin` user is created with the password `password`.
+You will be prompted to change this password.

 ## Project Structure